UAE offers condolences to Zvi Kogan's family, thanks Turkey for help in arresting 3 suspects

 The UAE expressed its condolences to the family of Zvi Kogan, who was murdered while residing in the country.
 On Tuesday, the UAE also thanked Turkey for cooperating with the arrest of suspects in the killing of the Israeli-Moldovan rabbi.

-The UAE officials also praised the professionalism of the relevant Emirati authorities overseeing the case and managing it in a way that does not affect the course of the ongoing investigations.
+UAE Minister of Foreign Affairs praised the professionalism of the relevant Emirati authorities overseeing the case and managing it in a way that does not affect the course of the ongoing investigations.

 The Ministry reaffirmed the UAE's unwavering commitment to upholding the principles of tolerance and peaceful coexistence among diverse religions and cultures, and to safeguarding the security of the UAE’s society and ensuring the highest standards of safety for all.